Input card with 4 synchronous analog inputs with FleXense technology.

-With the Ifta ChargeAmp, IfTA has introduced a new Ex nA (ATEX zone 2) certified differential in-line charge amplifier to the market; one specifically tailored to the requirements of high-temperature applications.
+The IfTA ChargeAmplifier is an Ex nA (ATEX Zone 2) certified, differential in-line charge amplifier that is specially tailored to the requirements of high-temperature sensors.

 - Selectable gain from 5 to 250 mV/pC